 A good rules of thumb:

-- If you don't have a real name, physical address that you can get to, don't do anything until you check them out thoroughly!!
+- If you don’t have a real name and physical address that you can get to, don’t do anything until you check them out thoroughly!!

 - Whenever you have the slightest doubt, stop and check with a local official that you know.
 Start with your local governmental agencies.
-And if you know how to find the real addresses of the governmental bodies, go directly there and call.
+And if you know how to find the real addresses of the governmental bodies, go directly there.

-- If it's government related – go to your local representative's website, or to www.whitehouse.gov or to www.IRS.gov or wherever and make that call.
+- If it’s government related – perhaps start by going to your local representative’s website and make that call.
 Find out what they have to tell you.
-They'll generally be able to give you a name and phone number or email that you can use.
+They’ll generally be able to give you a name and phone number or email that you can use.

-- Remember, the government doesn't charge fees to help people like you and me get help.
-If they have a program to help us, they also have a method to help us get it – FREE.
+- Remember, the government doesn’t charge fees to help people like you and me get help but the help you need won’t be easy to find, so be persistent.
+If they have a program to help us, they should also have a method to help us get it – FREE.